• 0

 How to fix a mossy lawn

-In addition to removing thatch, scarifying also helps to control moss growth, which can thrive in compacted and shaded areas of the lawn.
+In addition to removing thatch, scarifying also helps control moss growth, which can thrive in compacted and shaded lawn areas.
 By raking out moss and other debris, scarifying opens up the turf, allowing sunlight and air to reach the grass plants and promoting healthier growth.

 Furthermore, scarifying stimulates the lawn's natural regrowth process by encouraging the spread of grass seeds and the development of new shoots.
 This helps to fill in bare patches, improve the density of the turf, and create a more uniform and lush appearance.